Archangel tarot card interpretation. Ways to interpret Tarot cards. — High Priest, Hierophant

 11 Responsibility, decision, cause and effect

-13 The end of something, the transition to a new level, an unrelenting force
+13 The end of something, the transition to a new level, an inexorable force

 14 Harmony, balance, coherence, moderation

-16 Unexpected change, getting rid of something, upheaval
+16 Unexpected changes, getting rid of something, revolution

 18 Illusions, fears, dark side, fantasies, imagination